elcustrinio/nagioscore-with-nagiosql-centos7/README.md

 These are:

 - During the Installation Process you will be ask for the libssh2 prefix.
 Default its autodetected if you wanna use this confirm with enter
-- After NagiosQL is installed visit http://ipadress/nagiosql and follow the steps.
+- After NagiosQL is installed you see a message that the Installation is done and you should visit http://ipadress/nagiosql and follow the wizard.
+Here are the PrintScreens with the Settings you need: